-- 5. There is a need to continue academic intervention supports at the elementary school and increase supports at the middle school. - 6.
-There is a need to increase parent workshops to support students learning to read as well as students struggling in school. - 7.
-Ongoing supports for students exhibiting extreme behaviors and/or risky behaviors needs to continue.
+5. There is a need to continue academic intervention supports at the elementary school and increase supports at the middle school.

+6. There is a need to increase parent workshops to support students learning to read as well as students struggling in school.

+7. There is a need for ongoing supports for students exhibiting extreme behaviors and/or risky behaviors needs to continue.